plasterbrain/fictionwiki/README.md

 - **No <abbr title="What You See Is What You Get (editor)">WYSIWYG</abbr>** &mdash; You may need to learn some CSS/HTML if you're used to writing notes in a word-processor that has a toolbar for fancy colors, sizes, and fonts.
 - **Not Mediawiki** &mdash; While this does essentially create a wiki, if you publish this notebook online or share with friends, people can't "sign up" and edit it.
 (However, you can always replicate edit history, talk pages, edit locking, and other collaboration tools using git.)

-## How it works
+## How does it work?
-Fictionwiki is a theme for Hugo.
-Hugo is a free website generator that runs on your computer.
-To make a site with Hugo, you need a collection of HTML-based templates (that's Fictionwiki) and a folder of content (that's your notes).
-Then you just run the Hugo server command in your site folder.

-Content files are a combination of **Markdown** and **TOML/YAML**.
-- Markdown is a very simple text formatting language that a lot of sites and programs use.
-If you've ever `*styled* ~~text~~` in Discord or posted `[a link](http://zombo.com/)` on Reddit, you've used Markdown!
-- TOML/YAML are basically languages for setting options.
-They're used at the top of your pages for things like `title: My Cool Page`.

-### Basic installation instructions
+Fictionwiki is built as a theme for [Hugo](https://gohugo.io/).
+Hugo is a free and very fast website generator.

+You're probably thinking, "a website?
+Ew!
+I don't want to put all my notes on the Internet.com" But wait!
+Did you know you can build and run websites *locally*, offline, solely to be viewed on your computer?
+It's true!

+Though you *can* export and put it online if you like, Fictionwiki basically takes a folder of specially-formatted notes and turns them into lovely, clickable, HTML files you view in your browser &mdash; offline.

+## Installation
-1. Download this starter kit and install Hugo.
+1. Download and install Hugo.
 1. Open Command Prompt/Terminal.
-    - Run `hugo new site yourcoolwiki` to create a project folder to hold fictionwiki and your content.
+    - Run `hugo new site project-name` to create a project folder to hold fictionwiki and your content.
     - Run `hugo server` to start Hugo.
 1. Visit `localhost:1313` in your browser.
 1. Start creating content files.
 The wiki will update live in your browser every time you save.